20/12/2021 0 Comments

 - Colour vision evaluation.

-- A neurological assessment of the visual system including a review of the pupil reactions, ocular motility and an assessment of the peripheral vision.
+- A neurological assessment of the visual system includes a review of the pupil reactions, ocular motility and an assessment of peripheral vision.

 - Screening for glaucoma, including testing pressure inside the eye, looking inside the eye at the retina and optic nerve, as well as performing peripheral vision tests.